 Psychotherapy is a journey of empowerment.
 I like to think of myself as a trail guide, leading you through the peaks and valleys of your past, present and future, along the way taking the time to understand you and, most importantly, encouraging you to be understanding of yourself.
 Helping you access your innate abilities so you can solve your own problems and reach your full potential.

 I’ve always found it ironic that people think, “If I go to therapy, that must mean I’m weak, mentally ill or ‘crazy’,” as though not going to therapy means you’re strong and psychologically fit.
 Unfortunately, most people go through life driven by feelings they’re not even aware of.
-Only by acknowledging your feelings can you be proactive as opposed to reactive, and make deliberate decisions.
+Only by acknowledging your feelings can you be proactive as opposed to reactive, and make deliberate and, therefore, good decisions.

 The difference between someone who attends therapy and someone who doesn’t is the difference between being in control of your emotions and your emotions controlling you.
 Whom would you rather be?